 Aggrieved actor seeks exposure.

 In the USA, in which false complaints are also a severe offense, actor Jussie Smollett is alleged to have made a false document to police of being the victim of a hate crime.
-Allegedly disappointed approximately his revenue and waning popularity, the actor mentioned being attacked by two Donald Trump supporters in Chicago for being black and homosexual.
+Allegedly disappointed with his revenue and waning popularity, the actor mentioned being attacked by two Donald Trump supporters in Chicago for being black and homosexual.

 Hate crime hoaxes